Halloween-themed treats.

 Co-op Director

-2. Establishes our co-op’s annual budget and sets a membership fee that will cover our co-op’s expenses without overburdening our members with the assistance of our co-op’s Finance Director and the other Executive Volunteers.
+2. Establishes our co-op’s annual budget and sets a membership fee that will cover our co-op’s expenses without overburdening our members with the assistance of our co-op’s Finance Director and our Leadership Team.

 3. Communicates with Faith UMC about PHS.